JeffToken31/holbertonschool-hbnb/part3/hbnb/README.md

-# 📘 HBNB RESTful API Project
+# 📘 HBNB RESTful API Project - Part3

-This project is a minimalist web backend for a simplified HBNB platform, built using Python and Flask.
-It follows a modular architecture, making the codebase clean, maintainable, and scalable.
-The application exposes RESTful API endpoints to manage users, places, reviews, and amenities.
+This part of the project extends the RESTful features of the HBNB platform with several key enhancements.
+It introduces a persistent SQL database, a secure authentication system (including password hashing), and relational data models (e.g., users, places, reviews).
+These additions make the backend more reliable, structured, and secure, bringing it closer to the standards used in real-world web applications.

 ---